Click here: —QUOTES— For that section below.

 AL-Anon, AA, NA, Addiction.

 That’s right!
 I have a webpage about it, along with a jar of my alcoholic fathers ashes.
 He died of liver cancer when he was 42, I was 11.
-I know where addiction leads and I have found serenity by avoiding addicts who don’t practice recovery.
+I know where addiction leads and I have found serenity by avoiding addicts with impulse control problems (like my parents).
 Oh, and of course all things on my webpage do not represent AL-Anon, but are my own views.

 Al-Anon is an anonymous program, along with Alcoholics Anonymous.
 It’s important I keep (alcoholic, narcotic, and al-anon), attendees anonymous.
 And I will.